phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 *UPDATE 2024-03-03: I no longer recommend using [Oracle's free-tier](https://www.oracle.com/cloud/free/) services as they locked me out of my account without warning, with no way to contact a human for support.*

-The steps below still work, but I would recommend you run your Mastodon instance on your own hardware in-house, or try [Google's free tier](https://cloud.google.com/free/docs/free-cloud-features#compute) (though it probably won't have enough storage — maybe try [GoToSocial](https://gotosocial.org/), otherwise (and yes this is not free forever but hey whatever) try to find a cheap VPS on [LowEndBox](https://lowendbox.com/) and go from there.
+The steps below still work, but I would recommend you run your Mastodon instance on your own hardware in-house, or try [Google's free tier](https://cloud.google.com/free/docs/free-cloud-features#compute) (though it probably won't have enough storage — maybe try [GoToSocial](https://gotosocial.org/), otherwise (and yes this is not free forever but hey whatever) try to find a cheap VPS on [LowEndBox](https://lowendbox.com/).

 Good luck!